Howard Simons

 Howard Simons (June 3, 1929 – June 13, 1989) was the managing editor of The Washington Post at the time of the Watergate scandal, and later curator of the Nieman Foundation for Journalism at Harvard University.

 Early life and education

 Simons was born to a Jewish family and raised in Albany, New York, and received a BA from Union College in Schenectady in 1951 and a master's degree a year later from the Columbia University Graduate School of Journalism.
-After service in the Korean War, he became a science reporter in Washington for several news organizations, and joined The Post as a science writer in 1961.
+After serving in U.S. Army Intelligence during the Korean War, he became a science reporter in Washington for several news organizations, and joined The Post as a science writer in 1961.
 He became assistant managing editor in 1966 and managing editor in 1971.

 In 1966, he received the Raymond Clapper Memorial Award for his Washington reporting.

 Watergate coverage

 According to Carol Felsenthal of Politico Magazine, Simons took the first phone call, on June 18, 1972, from Democratic National Committee general counsel Joseph Califano Jr., about a break-in, the night before, at DNC headquarters at the Watergate complex.
 Simons took charge and with help from fellow editors Barry Sussman and Harry Rosenfeld, guided Bob Woodward and Carl Bernstein, and championed the young reporters for what became a national story.

 Simons is credited with dubbing Mark Felt, their well-placed source, "Deep Throat," in reference to the pornographic film of the same name.

 "When the time came, it was managing editor Howard Simons--not Ben Bradlee or other ranking editors--who made the crucial early decisions that led to the Washington Posts extraordinary coverage of the Watergate scandal, especially the decision to allow the metropolitan staff, which did not normally report on national politics, to pursue the story."

 The Great Cover-Up by Barry Sussman, page 66.

 Simons was portrayed by Martin Balsam in All the President's Men, the 1976 film based on Bernstein and Woodward's 1974 book of the same name, depicting the Post's investigation of Watergate.
 He was later played by David Cross in the 2017 film The Post.